danloveg/ytbdl/README.md

 ## Configuration Notes

 ytbdl exposes a configuration file that can be used to control the behaviour of beets during the auto-tag process.
 This configuration file *is* a beets config file, and "overwrites" your beets config when ytbdl calls beets.
-All of the configuration options you'd use with beets can be used in the ytbeetdl configuration.
-If you already have a beets config, it will not be modified, but the options specified in the ytbeetdl configuration have higher priority and will take precedence over any existing options.
+All of the configuration options you'd use with beets can be used in the ytbdl configuration.
+If you already have a beets config, it will not be modified, but the options specified in the ytbdl configuration have higher priority and will take precedence over any existing options.

 The only two option that ytbdl exposes that aren't beets config options are the `editor` and `ytdl_args` options.
 For a list of beets' options, view the [beets documentation](https://beets.readthedocs.io/en/stable/reference/config.html).